mibrahimzia/tab-saver-ai/README.md

 ---

+## ⚠️ Important Setup Note: API Key Required ⚠️

+This extension relies on the OpenRouter API for summarization and categorization.

+**You must replace the placeholder key in the extension code with your own.**

+1.  **Grab your free-tier API key here:** [OpenRouter API Key Management](https://openrouter.ai/keys)
+2. Open the extension files.
+3. Locate the file containing the API key i.e. (`background.js`) at the top where it says YOUR_OPENROUTER_KEY_HERE
+4. Replace the existing key with your new key to use the extension.

+---

 ## How to Install and Use the Extension

 Here are the steps to load and run the Tab Saver AI extension in your browser: